HINKOKO/shell/loops_conditions_and_parsing/README.md

 Script 9 gives information about a file
  Script 10 display number from 1 to 100 with special mentions for multiple of 3,5 and 15 Script 11 displays the content of file /etc/passwd , only fiels 1,3,6 username, user id, and home directory path for the user; using while read
+Script 12 tell the story of the /etc/passwd in a funny way, using while read and IFS